Our Blog

 The endorsement of magnesium by the Canadian medical community is similar to the broader medical view, and still evolving.
 They recognize magnesium as an essential mineral for various bodily functions.
 However, the endorsement for specific uses of magnesium supplements can be more nuanced.

 Research on its use for treating specific health matters, including tinnitus treatment, is ongoing.
-If you’re considering magnesium for ear health concerns, talk to your audiologist in Toronto.
+If you’re considering magnesium for ear health concerns, talk to your doctor first before speaking to an audiologist in Toronto.
 They can assess your individual needs, review current research on magnesium for your specific condition, and determine if supplementation is right for you.

 Self-Management Techniques to Improve Tinnitus Symptoms